 Still getting what he always wanted, now at slower rate, but with no risk of accidentally creating a universe-destroying monster, is hardly "rough".
 Getting your memories, and, effectively, personality retroactively rewritten might be considered such but he didn't seem to mind.

-Death Note, following the Yotsuba arc.
+Following the Yotsuba arc, anyway.
 L is killed along with Watari, having been successfully tricked into thinking of the Kira as someone other than Yagami Light.
 Yagami Light, now with all the nuisance out of the way, begins to rule the entire world with his iron fist - until the introduction of Mello and Near, the latter of who later successfully brings about the downfall of the evil Kira after a Time Skip in the final arc.

-Fate/Zero ends with Gilgamesh and Kotomine riding off into the sunset after causing immense destruction to the city of Fuyuki.
+Subverted in Fate/Zero, which ends with Gilgamesh and Kotomine riding off into the sunset after causing immense destruction to the city of Fuyuki... but that's because they have to survive, in order to menace the heroes in Fate/stay night.

-Dragon Ball Z - The Cell Saga - no, really.
-Even though Doctor Gero can only watch his triumph from Hell, he is the only villain in the entire Dragon Ball franchise to have got exactly what he wanted; the death of Son Goku at the hands of his creations.
+The Cell Arc - no, really.
+Even though Doctor Gero can only watch his triumph from Hell, he is the only villain in the entire Dragon Ball franchise to have got exactly what he wanted: the death of Son Goku at the hands of his creations.

 The Hunter Election arc of Hunter × Hunter.
 While Pariston isn't really a villain, he's still an aggravating Troll who infuriates the other Zodiacs, who try to stop him from using his massive connections to easily dominate the chairman election.
 They ultimately fail, only for it to be revealed that Pariston's actions were to pay tribute to Netero, the previous chairman, and he quickly resigns the position to Cheadle, who had come in 2nd.